Rifle Lake

 Lake County, MinnesotaLimited DataEutrophic

 A TSI in the eutrophic range signals a lake doing what nutrient-loaded waters do — supporting an active algal community at the cost of clear water.
 A maximum depth of 37 ft puts Rifle Lake in the middle of Minnesota's depth distribution.
-At 904 acres, Rifle Lake fits the Minnesota median for monitored lakes, with 19.0 miles of shoreline.
-Rifle Lake ranks 128 of 142 in Lake County — at the lower end of the locally monitored distribution.
+The lake's 904 acres and 19.0 miles of shoreline put it in the mid-range bucket — large enough for varied use, small enough that watershed inputs reach the whole basin.
+Within the 142 graded lakes of Lake County, Rifle Lake sits at rank 128, near the bottom of the county list.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2022-08-03.
 Grade methodology: LakeGrade methodology.